ocpi/ocpi/mod_tokens.md

 The tokens module gives CPOs knowledge of the token information of an eMSP. eMSPs can push Token information to CPOs, CPOs can build a cache of known Tokens.
 When a request to authorize comes from a Charge Point, the CPO can check against this cache.
-They then know to which eMSP they can later send a CDR.
+With this cached information they know to which eMSP they can later send a CDR.

 ## 1. Flow and Lifecycle

 ### 1.1 Push model

-When the MSP creates a new Token object they push it to the CPO by calling [PUT](#212-put-method) on the CPOs Tokens endpoint with the newly create Token object.
+When the MSP creates a new Token object they push it to the CPO by calling [PUT](#212-put-method) on the CPOs Tokens endpoint with the newly created Token object.

 Any changes to Token in the eMSP system are send to the CPO system by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token(s).

 When the eMSP invalidates a Token (deleting is not possible), the eMSP will send the updated Token (with the field: valid set to False, by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token.

-When the eMSP not sure about the state or existence of a Token object in the CPO system, the eMSP can call the [GET](#221-get-method) to validate the Token object in the CPO system.
+When the eMSP is not sure about the state or existence of a Token object in the CPO system, the eMSP can call the [GET](#221-get-method) to validate the Token object in the CPO system.

 ### 1.2 Pull model

-When a CPO is not sure about the state of the list of known Tokens, or wants to request the full list at start-up of their system, the CPO can call the [GET](#221-get-method) on the eMSPs Token endpoint to receive all Tokens, updating already known Tokens and adding new received Tokens to it own list of Tokens.
+When a CPO is not sure about the state of the list of known Tokens, or wants to request the full list as a start-up of their system, the CPO can call the [GET](#221-get-method) on the eMSPs Token endpoint to receive all Tokens, updating already known Tokens and adding new received Tokens to it own list of Tokens.
 This method is not for operational flow.

 ## 2. Interfaces and endpoints

 There is both a CPO and an eMSP interface for Tokens.
-Advised is to use the push direction from eMSP to CPO during normal operation.
+It is advised to use the push direction from eMSP to CPO during normal operation.
-The eMSP interface is mend to be used when the CPO is not 100% sure the Token cache is correct any more.
+The eMSP interface is meant to be used when the CPO is not 100% sure the Token cache is still correct.

 ### 2.1 CPO Interface